Skip to content

 3. Through which the business of the enterprise is wholly or partly carried on

-The bar for “at the parent’s disposal” is lower than people assume.
-A regularly-used home office, a co-working desk used 4 days per week, or even a hotel room used systematically for the same purpose, can all qualify.
+The bar for 'at the parent's disposal' is lower than most people assume.
+A regularly-used home office, a co-working desk used four days per week, or a hotel room used systematically for the same purpose can all qualify.

 The activity exemption

-Some activities don’t count even if conducted through a fixed place, “preparatory or auxiliary” activities.
-These typically include storage facilities, purchasing offices, information-gathering offices.
-The post-2017 OECD anti-fragmentation rules narrowed this considerably; HMRC now reads “preparatory or auxiliary” restrictively.
+Some activities do not count even if conducted through a fixed place.
+These are 'preparatory or auxiliary' activities and typically include storage facilities, purchasing offices, and information-gathering offices.
+The post-2017 OECD anti-fragmentation rules narrowed this considerably.
+HMRC now reads 'preparatory or auxiliary' restrictively.

-The 2017 OECD/BEPS update tightened this test.
-Pre-2017 you could argue “our UK person doesn’t conclude contracts; they negotiate and HQ signs.”
-Post-2017 that defence largely fails, if the UK person plays the principal role and HQ rubber-stamps, the UK person is the dependent agent.
+Before 2017 you could argue 'our UK person does not conclude contracts; they negotiate and HQ signs.'
+Post-2017 that defence largely fails.
+If the UK person plays the principal role and HQ rubber-stamps, the UK person is the dependent agent.

 • Pitching to UK prospects, presenting commercials, leading negotiation

-• Setting terms or material commercial provisions that aren’t routinely altered by HQ
+• Setting terms or material commercial provisions that are not routinely altered by HQ

 • Holding out as the customer's point of contact for contract-related questions